Syed Fakhar Imam

-Syed Fakhar Imam (سید فخر امام; born 18 December 1942) is a Pakistani politician and statesman who has held several positions in the Government of Pakistan including, the Minister for Parliamentary Affairs, the Minister for Law and the Minister for Education, and served as Federal Minister for National Food Security and Research, from April 2020 to April 2022.
+Syed Fakhar Imam (سید فخر امام; born 18 December 1942) is a Pakistani politician and statesman who has held several positions in the Government of Pakistan, including the Minister for Parliamentary Affairs, the Minister for Law and the Minister for Education, and most recently as Federal Minister for National Food Security and Research, from April 2020 to April 2022.
 He was preceded by Malik Meraj Khalid, serving as the 11th speaker of the National Assembly of Pakistan from 1985 to 1986.
 Imam has previously worked as the Chairman of Pakistan's Parliamentary Special Committee on Kashmir.

 He was elected to the national assembly as independent party candidate and subsequently joined Pakistan Tehreek-i-Insaf (PTI).

 Early life and education

 Imam was born on December 18, 1942, in Lahore.
 He belongs to Qatalpur, Khanewal District.
 His father, Syed Imam Shah AliGarh graduate (1933), served in British Army as Recruiting Officer and was a leading landlord of his area.
 Imam studied at Aitchison College, Lahore, then joined Clifton College, an English public school before turning to study agriculture at the University of California, Davis.